 - It allows loading datasets from local and remote sources, including cloud data sources, to observe own and publicly available genomic datasets.

 GROMACS is a dynamic molecular simulator that is included with analysis and building tools.
 It is a package with versatility and intends to work on molecular dynamics; for instance, it can simulate the Newtonian equation of motion from hundreds to thousands of particles.
-At the earlier stage, it was programmed to perform on biochemical molecules, namely protein, and lipids that are bonded with complicated interactions.
+It was programmed to perform on biochemical molecules at the earlier stage, namely protein and lipids, bonded with complicated interactions.

 Features of GROMACS

-- This Linux informatics tool is user-friendly that contains topologies and parameter files, and it is written in cleartext.
+- This Linux informatics tool is user-friendly, containing topologies and parameter files, and it is written in cleartext.

 - Script language has not been used; thus, all programs are operated with a simple interface command-line option for input and output files.